Follow me

 Quitting BigLaw – Part IV: Change in Priorities

 What better way to wrap up my Quitting BigLaw series and kickstart my Q2 review than to examine how my priorities have changed since quitting by rating the importance of various attributes of a hypothetical future career?
-For those who … Continue reading
+For those who know me, my favorite pastime involves running through hypotheticals and rating things on a scale of 1 to 10.… Continue reading →

 What’s Your Default Face?

 This is the face I’d like to present to the world.
 This is my Facebook profile picture.
 This is the picture I submitted to the New York Times.
-This is probably the face that most people see.

 Quitting BigLaw: Part III – Some Practical Tips

-Okay, back to my regularly scheduled program.
 In the first two parts of this series, I provided some reality-checking approaches that may be helpful in think through the decision to jump off the StairMaster.
-If you conclude that you are … Continue reading

 Quitting BigLaw: Part II — The Three-Question Roadmap